 Whole Genome Sequencing of the World’s Oldest People

-Supercentenarians (110 years or older) are the world’s oldest people.
-Seventy four are alive worldwide, with twenty two in the United States.
+Supercentenarians (110 years or older) are the world’s oldest people. grade my paper Seventy four are alive worldwide, with twenty two in the United States.
 We performed whole-genome sequencing on 17 supercentenarians to explore the genetic basis underlying extreme human longevity.
 The DNA sequence of all 17 supercentenarian genomes is available as a resource to assist the discovery of the genetic basis of extreme longevity in future studies.
 This study was a collaboration between Stanford University (Dr. Stuart K. Kim), the Institute of Systems Biology (Dr. Leroy Hood), and the Supercentenarian Research Foundation (Dr. L. Stephen Coles).

 To access the Complete Genomics files, please register and accept the data use agreement by going to the URL provided below.
-You will be contacted by email within 1-2 business days, as soon as your registration is approved.
+You will be contacted by email within 1-2 business report writing days, as soon as your registration is approved.

 Register and accept the Data Use Agreement

 Login and then click below to download the genomes